Best Flea Markets in Munich (BAVARIA)

 For now many years, popular flea markets in Munich have been gathering thousands of people.
 The love for searching and haggling as well as experiencing the unbeatable feeling of having found something special, gathers seller and potential buyers on week-ends and public holidays.

 The largest and most famous of all flea markets in Munich is without a doubt the flea market at the Theresienwiese.
+It is also the largest flea market in Germany.
 Always held once a year on the first Saturday of Munich’s Spring Festival (in April), the Münchner Flohmarkt auf der Theresienwiese brings together around 2,000 merchants and more than 80,000 visitors from all over Europe, for one festive day of haggling.
 Read our complete review here.

 Trabrennbahn Daglfing flea market: a colorful treasure trove for the whole family